Stehekin, Washington: Tourism

 Stehekin is visited by hikers and bikers in the summer, and snowshoers and skiers in the winter, as well as photographers year-round.
-Sights and attractions in Stehekin include the Buckner Homestead Historic District, The Golden West Visitor Center, the Stehekin Pastry Company, the one-room Stehekin School, the 312' Rainbow Falls, Harlequin Bridge, and the CCC-constructed National Park Service cabin at High Bridge.
+Sights and attractions in Stehekin include the Buckner Homestead Historic District, The Golden West Visitor Center, the Stehekin Pastry Company, the one-room Stehekin School, the 312-foot (95 m) Rainbow Falls, Harlequin Bridge, and the CCC-constructed National Park Service cabin at High Bridge.
 Trout and sockeye salmon are popular targets for fishing in Stehekin.